 Transportation

-The Transportation Program is the largest and longest running program, next to small city planning, administered by the CWCOG.
-It is through the Metropolitan Planning Organization (MPO) designation and subsequent assignment as lead agency of the five-county Regional Transportation Planning Organization (RTPO) that the CWCOG facilitates and administers the Washington and Oregon State Department of Transportations’ (WSDOT, ODOT) and the Federal Highways & Transit Administrations’ (FHWA, FTA) programs.
-It is through these programs’ plans and reports that the Federal and State Transportation Departments receive project data and prioritization which is the basis for funding decisions.
+The Transportation Program is the CWCOG’s largest and longest running program.
+It is through the Metropolitan Planning Organization (MPO) designation and subsequent assignment as lead agency of the five-county Southwest Washington Regional Transportation Planning Organization (SWRTPO) that the CWCOG facilitates and administers this program with funding from the Washington State Department of Transportation (WSDOT), Oregon Department of Transportation (ODOT), the Federal Highway Administration (FHWA), the Federal Transit Administration (FTA), and MPO member agencies.
+Plans and reports developed by the program provide federal and state transportation agencies with regional project data and prioritization to inform investment decisions.

-It is the responsibility of CWCOG staff to work closely with local county and city agencies, ports, rail, and private sector representatives and stakeholders in the development of transportation planning activities within the CWCOG service area.
+The CWCOG staff works closely with local county and city agencies, ports, transit providers, rail, private sector representatives, and other stakeholders to develop transportation plans for the CWCOG’s MPO and SWRTPO planning areas.
 The CWCOG collaborates at a federal and state level to see these activities funded.

 Metropolitan Planning Organization (MPO)

-The transportation planning staff works closely with local agencies, ports, and private sector representatives and stakeholders in the development of the long-range transportation planning activities for the urbanized area.
+Transportation Planning staff works closely with local agencies, ports, transit agencies, private sector representatives, and other stakeholders in the development of long-range transportation planning activities for the urbanized area.

-CWCOG staff develops the Transportation Improvement Program (TIP), assists in the allocation of federal Surface Transportation Program (STP) funds, and updates the Metropolitan Transportation Plan.
-Funding for these activities primarily comes from state and federal sources with a match provided by local jurisdictions.
-A biannual Unified Planning Work Program (UPWP) is developed to guide the MPO and Southwest Washington Regional Transportation Planning Organization (SWRTPO) work program.
+CWCOG staff develops the Transportation Improvement Program (TIP), assists in the allocation of federal Surface Transportation Block Grant Program (STBGP) funds, and updates the Metropolitan Transportation Plan.
+Funding for these activities primarily comes from state and federal sources with a match provided by local member agencies.
+A Unified Planning Work Program (UPWP) is developed annually to guide the work completed by the CWCOG as the MPO.

 Southwest Washington Regional Transportation Planning Organization (SWRTPO)

-It is the responsibility of the RTPO to award funding to agencies within the five-county area for the Transportation Alternatives (TA) Program, develop the Regional Transportation Plan, develop a Coordinated Public Transportation – Human Services Transportation Plan and maintain the Regional Transportation Improvement program for the region.
-The RTPO also works with local agencies to ensure their comprehensive plan transportation elements are consistent with the Regional Transportation Plan.
+It is the responsibility of the SWRTPO to administer federal funding provided through the Transportation Alternatives (TA) program for the five-county area, develop the Regional Transportation Plan, develop a Coordinated Public Transit – Human Services Transportation Plan, and maintain the Regional Transportation Improvement Program.
+The SWRTPO also works with local agencies to ensure their comprehensive plan transportation elements are consistent with the Regional Transportation Plan.

 Public Transportation Stakeholders Committee